tsipkens/bidias/cmap/README.md

 ## Colormaps information

-These `.mat` files contain the colormaps from two primary sources:
+These `.mat` files contain the colormaps from three primary sources:

 1. Kristen M. Thyng, Chad A. Greene, Robert D. Hetland, Heather M. Zimmerle, and Steven F. DiMarco.
 True colors of oceanography: Guidelines for effective